Which school do you want to support?

 In 2016, related changes in Federal policy prompted the California State Board of Education to incorporate a measure of school climate into a new statewide school accountability system.
 After much debate, the rate of chronic absence is now included as an element of the state's accountability system to evaluate schools and districts.

 In part, uniforms are a strategy to reduce bullying.
 They also can play a role in reducing gang identification in schools.
-Many charter schools and private schools use school uniforms, which now generally consist of slacks and a polo shirt or sweatshirt with a logo.
-California law permits schools to establish uniforms but requires schools to help economically disadvantaged students pay for them.
+California law permits schools to establish uniforms, but requires schools to help economically disadvantaged students pay for them.

 The next lesson explores one of the major recurring themes of school reform: small schools.